PennLINC/thalamocortical_development/index.md

 Diffusion MRI-derived connectivity metrics (FA, MD, streamline count) and gene expression-derived thalamic gradient values (thalamus calbindin-parvalbumin CPt gradient) were extracted for every participant's autotrack-generated thalamocortical connections, using the following code:

 * **Diffusion-derived connectivity metrics**: Dataset-specific spreadsheets containing autotrack output statistics for every reconstructed thalamocortical connection were produced by running [/tract_measures/diffusion_metrics/thalamocortical_dwimeasures.py](https://github.com/PennLINC/thalamocortical_development/blob/main/tract_measures/diffusion_metrics/thalamocortical_dwimeasures.py) with a "dataset" command line argument of either "PNC" or "HCPD".
 This python script takes in the dataset argument and generates a dataset-specific .csv file in long format with all diffusion metrics extracted for all tracts across all participants.
+* **Thalamus calbindin-parvalbumin CPt gradient values**: A series of steps were performed in order to calculate the average CPt value in each thalamocotrical connection's thalamic termination area.
+The CPt value, i.e. the thalamic calbindin-parvalbumin value, represents a thalamocortical connection's core-matrix gradient positioning.
+First, thalamocortical connection labelmasks were registered to MNI space and CPt values were calculated in the connection's thalamic termination area with [/tract_measures/CPtgradient_values/thalamocortical_calculate_CPtvalues.sh](https://github.com/PennLINC/thalamocortical_development/blob/main/tract_measures/CPtgradient_values/thalamocortical_calculate_CPtvalues.sh); this script was called for every participant by executing [/tract_measures/CPtgradient_values/thalamocortical_CPtvalues_jobs.sh](https://github.com/PennLINC/thalamocortical_development/blob/main/tract_measures/CPtgradient_values/thalamocortical_CPtvalues_jobs.sh) with command line arguments "PNC" and "HCPD".
+Then [/tract_measures/CPtgradient_values/thalamocortical_CPtvalues.py](https://github.com/PennLINC/thalamocortical_development/blob/main/tract_measures/CPtgradient_values/thalamocortical_CPtvalues.py) was run with a "dataset" command line argument of either "PNC" or "HCPD".
+This python script takes in a dataset command line argument and generates a dataset-specific .csv file in long format with CPt extracted for all tracts across all participants.

 ### Sample Construction